-Vanilla scanned through the book, it seemed pretty straightforward.
-The mechanics were basically the same as a car, and despite his memory loss, he still understood cars and basic machines.
-Pocketing the book, he guided the trot up and over the debris and towards the blocked path.
+Vanilla scanned through the book, it seemed straightforward enough to him.
+The mechanics were essentially the same as a car, and despite his memory loss, he still understood cars and basic machines.
+Pocketing the book, he guided the trot up, over the debris, and towards the blocked path.

 "Do you think you can move it all?"
 Connie asked, hopeful.

 "Over there, that's the bus stop."
 Connie leaned and pointed towards an ordinary looking farm, a small white sign stuck on one of the fence posts that ran from one end of the road all the up to a steep hill ahead of them.
-But there wasn't a bus to be seen.
+However, there was not a bus to in sight.

 "Hey there, you two on a hot date or something?"
 A scratchy voice called out to the two.
 A bearded man wearing thick goggles and a blue jacket descended the hills in what could only be described as a giant chickened legged contraption.
-Two large violet shields were affixed to the grill, with slitted orange headlights for 'eyes'.
-A black cannon sat between the top part of the two shields, aimed squarely at Vanilla and Connie.
+Two large violet shields affixed to the grill, with slatted orange headlights for 'eyes'.

 "That tears it, I was gonna be nice, but you've just made a big mistake, bucko!"
-The bandit called, then sat back down in his trot.
+The bandit called, sitting back down in his trot.
 A small canon appeared between the two shield plates, unleashing three fiery shots that rained over Vanilla.

 "Watch out!"
 Connie cried, ducking down in her seat with her hands over her head.
-Vanilla backed out of the way as the fireballs hit the ground, pelting the empty earth and sending dust and debris all over.
+Vanilla backed out of the way, as the fireballs hit the ground, pelting the empty earth and sending dust and debris all over.
 Spotting a boulder, Vanilla dashed for it and hoisted it above the Earl.
-With a creaking heave, the worn trot hurtled the large stone at the bandit, who was too late in moving out of the way.
-A resounding 'crunch' could be heard as the shields were crushed under the boulder and the bandit jumped out of his seat, hitting the ground running as his ride collapsed in a heap.
+With a creaking heave, the worn trot hurtled the large stone at the bandit, who was too late in avoiding the incoming boulder.
+A resounding ~crunch~ could be heard as the shields were crushed under the boulder and the bandit jumped out of his seat, hitting the ground running as his ride collapsed in a heap.